mo0rti/react-native-user-management/README.md

 ### React Native
 ##### Explanation
 This application has been implemented using Expo.
+There are 4 main screens in this application:
+1. SignIn Screen
+2. SignUp Screen
+3. Home Screen (Tab screen)
+	1. List screen >> To show the users list
+	2. Sign out
+4. User Account Edit Screen (Tab screen)
+	1. User Main Information
+	2. User Addresses
+	3. Delete User

 ##### Configuration
+The program also has the ability to work without connecting to the server.
+There are some json files which contain with mock data.
+You can find these files in the following path: **`./mobile/src/store/mock`**.
-you can find the configuration for this application in **`./client/src/constants/settings.js`**.
+You can find the configuration for this application in **`./mobile/src/constants/settings.js`**.
-To use mock data without calling any API service from the server set the `USE_MOCK_SERVICES` in this file to `true`;
+To use mock files set the `USE_MOCK_SERVICES` in this file to `true`;
-To set the server endpoints urls, find the file in this path: `./mobile/src/constants/urls/Urls.dev.js` and change the `BASE_URL`;
+All urls to call the server endpoints are inside a file in the following path: **`./mobile/src/constants/urls/Urls.dev.js`** In `Urls.dev.js` set the `BASE_URL` with the Node-Js server url (IP address is recommended).

 ### Screen shots
 ##### Sign in screen